angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 As with the majority of the decks in Legacy, or Magic in general, lands are required in order to be able to cast your spells.
-Doomsday tends to be a deck centered around the {U}{B} colour pairing with occasionally secondary and tertiary splash colours being integrated in.
+Doomsday tends to be a deck centered around the {U}{B} color pairing with occasionally secondary and tertiary splash colors being integrated in.
 The deck runs a fetchland manabase normally consisting of four copies of :card[Polluted Delta] and four to five additional _off-colour_ fetchlands.
 The _off-colour_ fetchlands tend to be the {U} based splash ones (where a splash is applicable) as the majority with